brianmhunt/SnailMailAddressParser/README.md

 Browser Installation
 --------------------

-To install on the browser you can simply copy `build/SnailMailAddressParser.js` or `build/SnailMailAddressParser.min.js` to your project and include it in your project with eg the RequireJS `require('jAddressParser')`.
+To install on the browser you can simply copy `build/snailmailaddressparser.js` or `build/snailmailaddressparser.min.js` to your project and include it in your project with eg the RequireJS `require('snailmailaddressparser')`.

 - [lodash](https://github.com/bestiejs/lodash) (or [underscore](http://underscorejs.org/))
 - [XRegExp](http://xregexp.com/)